NHSDigital/vaccinations-app/README.md

 #### Mocking API Responses with Wiremock

-Our project utilizes Wiremock to provide mock responses for API endpoints.
+Our project utilizes Wiremock to provide mock responses for Eligibility API endpoints.
 To configure these responses:

 - Place request-response mapping files (JSON) within the `wiremock/mappings` directory.
 - Store the corresponding JSON response bodies in the `wiremock/__files` directory.